What does ferret proofing mean?

 Another pretty dangerous piece of furniture is a TV stand.
 My first recommendation is to place the TV on the wall to avoid TV-related accidents.
 When you put a TV on the wall, you can focus on the stand, and again, I would strongly recommend lifting it off the ground at least 20 cm (around 8 inches).

 If that is not an option, then remove everything from the first two shelves in the cabinet so the ferret can’t climb through them on the rest.
 You will sacrifice two shelves to save the other 6 you have.
 I think it is a good bargain.
 That is why I have an empty shelf on my TV stand as you can see in the picture.

-Bookshelves are probably the most challenging piece of furniture to ferret proof because you can’t lift them off the ground and you can’t use child safety locks on them.
+Bookshelves are probably the most challenging piece of furniture to ferret proof because you can’t lift them and you can’t use child safety locks on them.
 So, what can you do with them?
 Just like with the TV stands, you can clean the first two shelves and reserve them for ferrets.

 Most shelves are made in the same width and made of smooth material which makes it very hard for a ferret to climb from one shelf to the other without help.
 When you have books or boxes on the shelf, ferrets use them as stairs to climb up.
 If you remove the “stairs” it is not that simple anymore.

 Also, make a room between a shelf and other furniture.
 It doesn’t make sense to clear out bottom shelves for your ferret to climb on it over your couch or table.